itsme-Muthu/CODSOFT/README.md

 - Delete tasks.
 - Mark tasks as complete.

-The program continuously displays a menu for these operations until the user chooses to exit...
+The program continuously displays a menu for these operations until the user chooses to exit.
 <be></br>

 <h3>Task 2: Simple Calculator</h3>